Difference between a forward proxy and reverse proxy

 On this page

-A forward proxy, sometimes just called a proxy, is a server that sits closer to client machines than to web servers.
+A forward proxy (a.k.a “proxy”) is an intermediary server that sits closer to client machines than to origin servers.
 It intercepts client requests and communicates to web servers on their behalf.
 The flow goes something like this.

-- Forward proxy intercepts request, does any work necessary (e.g., edit or block the request), and forwards request to web server.
+- Forward proxy intercepts request, does any work necessary (e.g., edit or block the request), and forwards request to an origin server.

-- Web server returns request to forward proxy.
+- Origin server returns request to forward proxy.
 Forward proxy does any work necessary with the response, and returns response to client.